MysticTempest/MysticTempest-Tea-mod/README.md

 ### Instructions
 1. Install SMAPI, and Pathoschild's "Content Patcher" mod.
 Copy & paste the "MysticTempest\_Tea\_and\_Botany_Mod" folder into your "Mods" folder.

 2. You will notice two additional folders included in this modpack.
-The "CustomFarmingRedux" and "ShopExpander" folders are to be used with the Botany expansion.
+The "MysticTempestBotanyMachines" and "ShopExpander" folders are to be used with the Botany expansion.
 So, ignore if only installing the default Tea mod.